Employment-based immigrationFrom F-1 / OPT / STEM OPT to EB-2 or EB-3: How to Move Forward Without Losing Status in 2026

 This is where many students and employers get confused.
 PERM does not give you immigration status and does not extend F-1.
 It only establishes that the labor-market rules were satisfied for a specific job opportunity.
 I-140 does not replace valid status and does not automatically give you permission to remain in the United States.
 It creates the immigrant foundation and priority date.
 I-485 becomes possible only when a visa is available under the Visa Bulletin and USCIS permits use of the relevant filing chart for that month.
 H-1B can buy time and reduce some of the pressure because it is a dual-intent category, but it still does not replace a green card strategy.

-The practical takeaway is simple: if your profile does not yet support a serious NIW or EB-1A analysis, delaying the employer-sponsored route while waiting for a “better future case” is usually a mistake.
-But relying only on H-1B is also weak planning.
-In 2026, a strong strategy almost always includes at least one backup path.
+The practical takeaway is straightforward: if your profile does not yet support a serious NIW or EB-1A analysis, delaying the employer-sponsored route while waiting for a stronger future case is usually a mistake.
+At the same time, relying only on H-1B is not strong planning.
+In 2026, a sound strategy usually includes at least one realistic backup path.

 When to start PERM on OPT or STEM OPT, and why early action is now central to status safety

-In 2026, the main enemy is not “immigration complexity” in the abstract.
-The main enemy is late employer action.
-If DOL timing at Analyst Review is running well beyond 500 calendar days, waiting for the “right moment” is no longer safe.
-F-1, OPT, and STEM OPT give you a limited runway, and the classic employer-sponsored chain is longer than many people expect when they first hear about it.
+In 2026, the main problem is often not immigration complexity in the abstract, but late employer action.
+If DOL timing at Analyst Review is running well beyond 500 calendar days, waiting for the “right moment” is no longer a safe approach.
+F-1, OPT, and STEM OPT provide only a limited runway, and the employer-sponsored process is often longer than students and employers initially expect.

 That means the key question is not whether PERM can be started during STEM OPT.
-The real question is whether the employer will start early enough while your status still gives room for delay, correction, and fallback planning.
-In some cases that means beginning the green card conversation during post-completion OPT.
-In others, it means using early STEM time as the real strategic window rather than treating it as extra time that can be spent casually.
+The more important question is whether the employer will start early enough while your status still leaves room for delay, correction, and backup planning.
+In some cases, that means beginning the green-card discussion during post-completion OPT.
+In others, it means treating early STEM OPT as the main strategic window rather than assuming there will be ample time later.

 Stage